leonti98/phonebook/README.md

-# Phonebook excercise frontend and backend
+# Phonebook excercise. frontend and backend